-Our grandparents, Willie and Fanny, had a busy household with their family in Camberley Street, Leeds and was described by their eldest daughter Lily Walker (my mother).
+Our grandparents, Willie and Fanny Walker, had a busy household with their family in Camberley Street, Leeds.
+My mother, Lily their eldest daughter, recalls those days.
 In addition to the two parents, there were seven children and a great amount of work was involved in raising a large family even with a “domestic’ to help.
 My grandfather Willie seemed to be a very active and intelligent man.
 He went for long cycle rides with his friend Mr Matthews, was interested in many things including geometry and reading of all kinds.
 He had a great sense of humour – on one occasion, after he had a hydrocele (a collection of fluid in the scrotum) drained by the family doctor, he invited all to come to the “resurrection of the old cock!”.

 In the Thirties, in the later years as I remember them, Willie and Fanny Walker, lived on Farrar Lane in Adel a pleasant suburb in north Leeds, in a semi-detached house (Photo) only half a mile from our house, Hollycroft.
 There had been major changes in Leeds since they were a young married couple in 1889

 My parents, with Auntie Rose their second daughter, had apparently bought the house for them.
 Another of their children, May Wilkinson (Nee.
 Walker), her husband Eric Wilkinson and their son Christopher lived in the other “semi” of the pair.